Rembrandt is one of the most famous Dutch artists to have ever lived. Most people have heard about him and his name.

 What is unusual about Rembrandt is that, unlike many young artists during his day, he did not go to Italy to study under an Italian master to learn about art.
 Instead, he chose to do all of his artistic study in Holland.

-We do not know the whole reason for this; it could have been a financial reason, that he did not have the money to go to Italy to study.
+We do not know the whole reason for this; it could have been because he did not have the money to study in Italy.
 Some felt that Rembrandt could learn all he needed in Holland without traveling and living in Italy.
-This makes Rembrandt very unique compared to many other artists during his time who traveled and studied under Italian masters in Italy.
+This makes Rembrandt unique compared to many other artists during his time who traveled and studied under Italian masters in Italy.

 Rembrandt’s First Art Master Was Jacob van Swanenburgh